NorfairKing/the-notes/README.md

 ## Contribution
 Contributions to these notes are very welcome in the form of pull requests or patches via email.

 `IMPORTANT`, before contributing, please install the `bin/pre_commit_test.sh` hook into `.git/hooks/pre-commit`.
-You can do this by running `spark deploy hooks.sus` or by manually copying the file.
+You can do this by running `spark deploy hooks.sus` or by manually copying the files.

 ### Dependencies
 To make contributions, you will need:

+- `stack`
 - `ghc`
 - `cabal`
 - `haddock`